tsnellgrove/dark_castle3/doc/to_do.md

 		- 2. convert verb synonyms
 		- 3. address non-verb-noun cmds (non-interp, tru1word, convert_1word, help, go [?])
 		- 4. identify  verb, do-noun clause, prep, and id-noun clauses
-			- 4a. error if verb or not known
+			- 4a. error if no verb or verb not known or verb count > 1
 			- 4b. create scope_lst and noun_syn_lst
 				- 3b1. convert cmd_str_lst to root nouns using noun_syn_lst
 			- 4c. in scope_lst, for do-noun clause
 				- 3c1. find noun in scope_lst
 				- 3c2. validate adj (error if not found?) and removed
 				- 3c3. identify do-noun
+				- 3c4. if no noun or > 1 noun => err
 			- 4d. in scope_lst, if id-noun clause exists
 				- 3d1. find noun in scope_lst
 				- 3d2. validate adj (error if not found?) and remove
 				- 3d3. identify id-noun
+				- 3d4. if no noun or > 1 noun => err
 			- 4e. identify each non-buzz prep
 			- 4f. if verb is on class_spec_vrb_lst, check if do-noun supports it
 				- 3f1. if yes, proceed; else, std err
-			- 4g. apply basic cmd rules:
-				- 3f1. verb count = 1
-				- 3f1. noun count in [1, 2]
 		- 5. use syntax with verb, do-noun, id-noun, and prep to identify action
 			- 5a. apply Get What I Mean (GWIM) if the id-noun is missing
 			- 5b. error if GWIM retruns 0 or > 1